 And then there's the recent summer sensation: Crabbies ginger beer.

 This is a tricky one, because 'ginger beer' is a recognised style of drink.
 You could get into an awful lot of semantics here because a true 'ginger beer' is brewed from a combination of ginger, sugar, water, lemon juice and a bacteria called 'ginger beer plant', and this fermentation process produces alcohol.
 But while it may be called 'beer', it resembles what we commonly understand as 'beer' in no way whatsoever - it has a completely different base of fermentable sugars and flavour ingredients from any beer.
 In terms of ingredients and process, it looks a lot more like an alcopop.
-And that's assuming Crabbie's is brewed in the traditional way - I don't know whether it is nor not.
+And that's assuming Crabbie's is brewed in the traditional way - which it isn't.

 |This is - oh, you get it by now.|